9 best online car-buying sites for used cars

 AutoTrader inventory page

 AutoTrader is a well-known and well-loved online automotive marketplace that can help you save money.
-This used car site rates the prices for many of its listings to tell you if the car you want to buy is below or above market value.
-It also allows you to set price alerts and apply for financing before you buy a vehicle.
+This used car site shows a price rating on many of its listings to tell you if a car is below or above market value.
+It also allows you to set price alerts and apply for financing before buying a vehicle.

 • Who’s it best for: Best for people who want a bit of extra help finding great deals when they shop for used cars online.